micro-ROS/docker/README.md

 ## License

-micro-ROS dockers are open-sourced under the Apache-2.0 license.
+This repository is open-sourced under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details.

 For a list of other open-source components included in ROS 2 system_modes,